akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Administrator can see all discussion replies.
 - Logged-in users can post a discussion reply.
 - Logged-in users can see all discussions given the learning ID which the users are enrolled.
-- Logged-in users can only delete their own discussion replies.
+- Logged-in users can only update and delete their own discussion replies.
+- Administrator can delete all discussion replies.

 ## Projects 🗂️